pyamg.amg_core#

 - pyamg.amg_core.incomplete_mat_mult_csr()#

-Calculate A*B = S, but only at the pre-existing sparsity pattern of S, i.e. do an exact, but incomplete mat-mat multiply.
+Use the pattern of S, i.e. do an exact, but incomplete mat-mat multiply.

-A must be in CSR, B must be in CSC and S must be in CSR Indices for A, B and S must be sorted A, B, and S must be square
+A must be in CSR, B must be in CSC and S must be in CSR.
+Indices for A, B and S must be sorted.
+A, B, and S must be square.

 - Parameters: